 - Urgent Care

-The rule proposes adopting appointment wait time standards, which include a shortlist of service categories informed by Medicare Advantage.
-The proposed categories are
+The rule proposes adopting standard appointment wait times for a shortlist of service categories informed by Medicare Advantage.
+The proposed specialties and appointment wait times include

 The specific wait time requirements that health plans would be required to meet would be detailed in future guidance and informed by industry standards.
 Health plans would need to attest that they meet these standards as part of the certification process.
 The rule proposes to conduct post-certification reviews to monitor compliance with these standards.
 These compliance reviews would occur in response to complaints or through random sampling.
 Health plans that are unable to meet the standards would be able to submit a written justification to account for variances.